 Price, per person.
-Two sharing: £6,940.
-Single occupancy: £7,950.
+Two sharing: £8,520.
+Single occupancy: £10,260.
 International flights are not included.

-Included: domestic air travel with Fuji Dream Airlines: Nagoya to Izumo; high-speed rail travel (first class) from Tokyo to Kanazawa; private coach for transfers and excursions; accommodation as described below; breakfasts, 9 lunches and 9 dinners with wine, water, coffee; all admission charges to museums; all tips for waiters, drivers and guides; the services of the lecturer and tour manager.
+Included: domestic air travel with Fuji Dream Airlines: Nagoya to Izumo; high-speed rail travel (first class) from Tokyo to Kanazawa and from Kyoto to Tokyo; private coach for transfers and excursions; accommodation as described below; breakfasts, 9 lunches and 9 dinners with wine, water, coffee; all admission charges to museums; all tips for waiters, drivers and guides; the services of the lecturer and tour manager.

-Flights: international flights from London to Tokyo and from Osaka to London are not included in the price of the tour.
-We will send recommended flight options from London with your booking confirmation.
-The cost of a World Traveller (economy) seat with British Airways at the time of going to press is c. £850.
+Flights: international flights from London to Tokyo and from Tokyo to London are not included in the price of the tour.
+We will send recommended flight options from London when they are available to book.
+The cost of a World Traveller (economy) seat with British Airways at the time of going to press is c. £1,900 though flights are not yet in range.